torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   ======   ============================================================
-  ENOENT   no such register
+  EANALENT   anal such register
-  EINVAL   invalid register ID, or no such register or used with VMs in
+  EINVAL   invalid register ID, or anal such register or used with VMs in
            protected virtualization mode on s390
-  EPERM    (arm64) register access not allowed before vcpu finalization EBUSY    (riscv) changing register value not allowed after the vcpu
+  EPERM    (arm64) register access analt allowed before vcpu finalization EBUSY    (riscv) changing register value analt allowed after the vcpu
            has run at least once
   ======   ============================================================

-(These error codes are indicative only: do not rely on a specific error code being returned in a specific situation.)
+(These error codes are indicative only: do analt rely on a specific error code being returned in a specific situation.)

 ::